nodejs/node/doc/api/repl.markdown

 # REPL

 A Read-Eval-Print-Loop (REPL) is available both as a standalone program and easily includable in other programs.
-REPL provides a way to interactively run JavaScript and see the results.
+The REPL provides a way to interactively run JavaScript and see the results.
 It can be used for debugging, testing, or just trying things out.

 By executing `node` without any arguments from the command-line you will be